bioinfo-pf-curie/ATAC-seq/README.md

 and annotation.
 It was developed with two modes.
 The first one (by default) allows to detect open genomic regions and thus works at the DNA fragment level.
 The second one (`--tn5sites`) was defined to precisely detect transposase insertion sites by centering the analysis on the 5' end of each R1/R2 reads.
-It uses more suitable for motif discovery or footprinting analysis.
+Its uses is recommanded for motif discovery or footprinting analysis.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with containers making installation trivial and results highly reproducible.